civo/terraform-provider-civo/docs/resources/network.md

 # civo\_network

 Provides a Civo Network resource.
-This can be used to create, modify, and delete Networks.
+This can be used to create, modify, and delete networks.

 ## Example Usage